 Conveniently located to serve Houston and Webster, TX

 The procedure is performed under general anesthesia.
-In infants, a small incision is made in the groin (area where the upper thigh meets the trunk), and in adults, the incision is made on the scrotum.
-The fluid is drained after removing part of the sac.
+In infants, a small incision is made in the groin (area where the upper thigh meets the trunk), and in adults, the incision is made horizontally on the scrotum.
+The fluid is drained after removing part of the hydrocele sac; the remaining sac is reconfigured behind the testicle and sutured closed.
 The incision is closed with dissolvable stitches.

 Risks associated with surgery include bleeding, infection, and injury to the scrotal tissues while performing the surgery.